Medically reviewed by

 One treatment modality involves using medications, like selective serotonin reuptake inhibitors or topiramate to help control eating symptoms.
 In a trial conducted recently, topiramate at doses from 100 mg to 300 mg and clonazepam at 0.5-2.0 mg/day proved to be valid options to treat SRED effectively.

 Also, behavioral techniques, hypnotherapy, and psychotherapy are regarded as ineffective when used independently, but they can be used as an adjunct to other therapies.

-Next up is slowly tapering off hypnotic medications with the help of a doctor.
-A doctor uses this treatment option if that class of drugs induces SRED.
+Slowly tapering off hypnotic medications with the help of a doctor may be necessary as this class of drugs may induce SRED symptoms.

 A sleep-related eating disorder is a chronic condition that can lead to the disruption of your everyday life.